Helène Aylon: Death

 Aylon died of complications of COVID-19 on April 6, 2020, in New York City, at the age of 89.
+A year before her death, Aylon showed her early work at Leslie Tonkonow, her first major New York solo show since 1979.

 Public collections and recognition

-Aylon's work is in the permanent collections of the Whitney Museum, Museum of Modern Art, San Francisco Museum of Modern Art, and Jewish Museum.
+Aylon's work is in the permanent collections of the Whitney Museum, Museum of Modern Art, San Francisco Museum of Modern Art, and the Jewish Museum.
 She was the recipient of grants from the National Endowment for the Arts, Pollock-Krasner Foundation, New York State Council for the Arts, and New York Foundation for the Arts.